ZebraMilk/battleship/README.md

 ## Intent

 The primary goal with this project is to start with Test-Driven Development from square one.
+Beginning with assembling all the different pieces of the final game and testing their functionality one bit at a time.

 ### Learning Goals

-- [ ] Goal 1
+- [ ] Write tests before any piece of functionality is added to the app
-- [ ] Goal
+- [ ] Expand tests to cover many of the "paths" through the game
-- [ ] Goal
+- [ ] Get jest to work with babel and webpack efficiently, hopefully with ES6 modules
-- [ ] Goal
+- [ ]

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide: